ViRb3/wg-reverse-proxy/README.md

   - The VPN subnet

 If you want to use your own keys, add them to the `ctf_wg_server_*` variables.
+Otherwise, leave them empty and the Ansible script will generate new ones for you.

 Then, execute the playbook:
 ```bash